Agile Contracts – Question 1

-- Do a communications ‘plan’ and add appropriate buffer (aka padding, contingency, etc.)
+- Do a communications ‘plan’ and add appropriate contingency (aka padding, buffer, etc.)

-- Identify the ‘fix it plan’ to fix the biggest imperfections in the plan first.
+- Identify the ‘fix it plan’ to fix the biggest imperfections in the plan, starting tomorrow.

 OK, let’s imagine further that the client asks for a fixed price.
 After Step 10, we have to give a price to the external customer.